Citizen ideas on energy transition

 A broad-based advisory board accompanied the process and suggested the experts.
 Marina Leibfried is convinced that this contributed decisively to the quality of the process: "Many people thought along with us to make the citizens' assembly good.
 Participants were also able to ask for expert input."

-Strategy group and citizens' cafés
+Strategy group meetings

 Fourth cross-municipal climate assembly